rkyleg/scope/README.md

+_**WARNING: This development version of Armadillo is not suitable for use**_

+*This version is in the middle of a redesign without tabs and is buggy.*

 # <img src="armadillo/img/armadillo.png" height="48px;"> Armadillo IDE
 Armadillo is a lightweight, cross-platform IDE for Python, web development and more.
 Armadillo is primarily coded in Python with PyQt for the main UI with some html5 interfaces via Qt's built-in WebKit browser (QWebView).